Chandresh2702/login-page/README.md

-# use git pull to avoid conflicts
+# use git pull each time before working to avoid conflicts